-A twist on traditional Irish soda bread, this walnut oatmeal sweet Irish soda bread recipe is slightly sweet and nutty, with a dense texture that pairs perfectly with a creamy slathering of butter.
+This walnut oatmeal sweet Irish soda bread recipe yields a lightly sweet soda bread, with a rich nutty flavor and a dense yet soft texture that pairs perfectly with a creamy slathering of butter.
 Try it as a meal side or as breakfast with a hot cup of coffee or tea!

 Sweet Irish Soda Bread

 We've been eating a lot of homemade bread around here lately, mainly the Artisan Bread in Five Minutes variety because it's SO.
 DARN.
 EASY...
-But I've really been wanting to try my hand at a good Irish soda bread for a while now.
+But I've been craving a good Irish sweet soda bread for a while now.

 How To Make Irish Soda Bread